Hamburger Cross Icon

 ticket

-Extracts Jira ticket ID from PR title, fetches issue metadata from the Jira REST API, and writes normalized ticket data to .vcs.pr.ticket and native Jira data to .vcs.pr.ticket.native.jira.
+Extracts Jira ticket IDs from the PR title and description, takes the best one the Jira REST API confirms exists, and writes normalized ticket data to .vcs.pr.ticket and native Jira data to .vcs.pr.ticket.native.jira.

 jira ticket pr issue tracking